Sohail537/Random-Code-Generator/readme.md

 Project Requirements

-Create Array of Objects
+Create Array of Objects:
     Array of objects is named quotes
     Array contains at least 5-10 quote objects

-Create Array of Objects
+Create Array of Objects:
     Array of objects is named bg
     Array contains bg objects equal to number of quotes selected

-Quote Object
+Quote Object:
     Objects in array include quote.
     Another array includes background colors